mymedialab/booking/README.md

    over-normalised to me, one indirection too far.
 But it might just make us more portable and easily extensible?

  * This is a biggie: Simplify!
 A Lot!
 We should provide well tested convenience wrappers for common types of usage.

- * Rethink The wrappers / entities a fair bit.
-Could tie in with the simplify job.
-Need ALL entities to be wrapped so that a consuming application only worries about the App level implementations, not the Doctrine stuff.
-At the minute you need to grok the whole stack to use it as you're constantly forced to transition between the two.